PseudoDevs/IamGhost/abcmd9.md

-Last updated: 2024-04-05 19:59:37
+Last updated: 2024-04-05 20:00:10
-Random Quote: When life gives you lemonade, make lemons.
-Life will be all like, "What?!" - Phil Dunphy
+Random Quote: Ellie: "There's not gonna be anything bad in here?"
+Joel: "Just you." - Joel Miller